etcinitd/azure-openshift/README.md

 # Red Hat OpenShift Container Platform on Azure

-When creating the Red Hat Openshift Container Platform on Azure, you will need a SSH RSA key for access.
+When creating the Red Hat OpenShift Container Platform on Azure, you will need a SSH RSA key for access.

 ## SSH Key Generation